Pope Boniface IV

-Pope Boniface IV (Bonifatius IV; 550 – 8 May 615) was the bishop of Rome from 608 to his death.
+Pope Boniface IV (Bonifatius IV; 550 – 8 May 615) was the bishop of Rome from 608 to his death on 8 May 615.
+He was a member of the Benedictine order.
 Boniface had served as a deacon under Pope Gregory I, and like his mentor, he ran the Lateran Palace as a monastery.
 As pope, he encouraged monasticism.
 With imperial permission, he converted the Pantheon into a church.
 In 610, he conferred with Bishop Mellitus of London regarding the needs of the English Church.
 He is venerated as a saint in the Catholic Church with a universal feast day on 8 May.

 Family and early career

 Boniface was born in what is now the Province of L'Aquila.
 His father was a physician named John.
 His family was of Marsi origins according to the Liber Pontificalis.
 During the pontificate of Gregory the Great, Boniface was a deacon of the Roman Church and held the position of dispensator, that is, the first official in connection with the administration of the patrimonies.